staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/multipartner-workspaces.md

     The confirmation modal describes the key capabilities of the multi-partner mode.

-1. Select **Limit Partner Visibility**.
+1. Select **Enable multi-partner mode** again.

     Now the partners in this workspace can't see each other or make any edits.
-They can view all workspace resources, send API requests, and see responses.
+They can view all workspace resources, send API requests, run collections, and see responses.

     <img alt="Workspace shared" src="https://assets.postman.com/postman-docs/v10/multipartner-workspace-shared-v10-22.jpg" width="300px">